 At the same time, AI systems that were deployed with the best of intentions to identify images, parse through job applications, or minimize mindless tasks have instead inadvertently reinforced institutional racism, put jobs at risk, and exacerbated inequality.

 It’s not hard to imagine how much worse these problems could get with advanced AI systems functioning across many platforms or falling into the hands of terrorists or despots.

 What do we know?

-Though science fiction often portrays artificial intelligence systems as humanoid robots, the AI systems we interact with in our daily lives are typically algorithms running in the background of some programme we’re using.
-They work so seamlessly that people outside of the AI world often don’t even realise they’ve just interacted with artificial intelligence.
+Though science fiction often portrays artificial intelligence systems as humanoid robots, the AI systems we interact with in our daily lives are typically algorithms running in the background of some program we’re using.
+They work so seamlessly that people outside of the AI world often don’t even realize they’ve just interacted with artificial intelligence.

 What is artificial intelligence?

 The current quest for AGI builds on the capacity for a system to automate predictive analysis – a process generally described as machine learning.
 One important element of machine learning is the use of neural networks: systems that involve a large number of processors operating in parallel and arranged in tiers.
 The first tier receives a raw input, and each successive tier receives the output from the tier preceding it.
 Neural networks adapt and modify themselves autonomously, according to initial training and input of data, in ways that are typically not transparent to the engineers developing them.

 If researchers one day succeed in building a human-level AGI, it will probably include expert systems, natural language processing and machine vision as well as mimicking cognitive functions that we today associate with a human mind, e.g., learning, reasoning, problem solving, and self-correction.
 However, the underlying mechanisms may differ considerably from those happening in the human brain just as the workings of today’s airplanes differ from those of birds.